centreon/centreon/centreon-gorgone/docs/modules/core/proxy.md

 It is not needed in a Centreon standalone configuration, but must be enabled if there is Poller or Remote servers.

-The module includes mechanisms like ping to make sure targets are alive, synchronisation to store logs in the Central Gorgone database, etc.
+The module includes mechanisms like ping to make sure nodes are alive, synchronisation to store logs in the Central Gorgone database, etc.

-A SSH client library make routing to non-gorgoned targets possible.
+A SSH client library make routing to non-gorgoned nodes possible.

 ## Configuration